OHIF/Viewers/platform/docs/docs/platform/services/pubsub.md

 Publish–subscribe pattern is a messaging pattern that is one of the fundamentals patterns used in reusable software components.

-In short, services that implements this pattern, can have listeners subscribed to their broadcasted events.
+In short, services that implement this pattern, can have listeners subscribed to their broadcasted events.
 After the event is fired, the corresponding listener will execute the function that is registered.